 You are here

-The Reproductive and Perinatal Epidemiology Program in the Department of Epidemiology and Biostatistics is dedicated to research delineating factors that influence reproductive and pregnancy health.
+The Reproductive and Perinatal Epidemiology Program in the Department of Epidemiology and Biostatistics is dedicated to research that will improve reproductive and pregnancy health.
 Reproductive failures and perinatal complications are prevalent, complex and have limited prevention and treatment options.
-This research aims to increase the understanding of underlying mechanisms and multilevel risk factors of common reproductive/perinatal complications in order to improve prevention, diagnosis, and treatment.
+This research program aims to increase the understanding of underlying mechanisms and multilevel risk factors of common reproductive/perinatal complications in order to improve prevention, diagnosis, and treatment.

 IFNe is constitutively expressed in the female reproductive tract and protects against sexually transmitted infections in animal models.
 Human studies of IFNe are rare and it is not known if IFNe has clinical significance.
-Dr. Taylor and colleagues at Texas A&M University conducted the first pilot study of IFNe in pregnancy finding that levels were lower in pregnant women with herpes simplex virus across the three trimesters of pregnancy.
-A follow-up study funded by the National Institute of Allergy and Infectious Diseases will examine IFNe in a larger cohort of pregnant women to determine if IFNe levels influences gestational age of delivery.
-Research within this area could determine if IFNe is a potential biomarker or therapeutic target for genital tract and pregnancy health.
+Dr. Taylor and colleagues in a study funded by the National Institute of Allergy and Infectious Diseases (NIAID/NIH) will examine IFNe in a cohort of pregnant women to determine the relationship between IFNe levels, herpes simplex virus and gestational age of delivery.
 (Researcher: Brandie DePaoli Taylor)